mrmlnc/vscode-csscomb/README.md

 ## Keyboard shortcuts

-To add support for keyboard shortcuts, create a new rule in `File -> Preferences -> Keyboard Shortcuts`:
+For changes keyboard shortcuts, create a new rule in `File -> Preferences -> Keyboard Shortcuts`:

 ```json
 {